cloudfoundry-community-attic/bosh-solo/README.md

 ### Full tutorial on remote VM

-All commands are run within your remove, Ubuntu 64-bit VM:
+All commands are run within your remove, Ubuntu 64-bit VM.

+NOTE: Remember to attach a large enough root volume for your release (or attach it at `/var/vcap`).
+For example, the [oss-release](https://github.com/cloudfoundry/oss-release) (jenkins/gerrit) is too big to build against the default size 8G root volume created by fog.

 ```
 git clone git://github.com/drnic/bosh-sample-release.git -b merge